joshpierce/personal-portfolio-tutorial/README.md

 # SvelteKit Routes

-Your new portfolio page is going to have the following different routes.
+Your new portfolio page is going to have the following routes.

 -   / - Your portfolios home page.
 -   /blog/[pageNumber] - A list of all the articles and content that you post to your portfolio.
 Each [pageNum] will contain sorted, and paged out snippets of your articles for ease of access.